 Flowers Across Melbourne scoured the globe to find the weirdest flowers in the world so take a seat, grab a drink and get ready to check out 40 flowers that are stranger than fiction.
-Unfortunately none of these are currently available for flower delivery in Sydney (or Melbourne).

 #1.
 Monkey Face Orchid (Dracula simia)